drj11/sixtyforth/note/termios.md

 is 4 4-byte words and 20 1-byte characters.
 Yes, even on 64-bit OS.

+## Actual values

+The file `/usr/include/asm-generic/termbits.h` gives the bits for each of the `termios` fields.
+In octal.

+On my laptop the values from `TCGETS` are:

+66402 (octal) for c_iflag
+BRKINT
+ICRNL
+IXON
+IXANY
+IMAXBEL
+IUTF8

+5 (octal) for c_oflag
+OPOST
+ONLCR

+2277 (octal) for c_cflag
+Maximum Baud
+CS8
+CREAD

+105073 (octal) for c_lflag
+ISIG
+ICANON
+ECHO
+ECHOE
+ECHOK
+ECHOCTL
+ECHOKE
+IEXTEN

 ## Structure conversion

 The documented termios interfaces